DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

 In addition to having a great environment to create content (and to maintain it), what hugo represents is a completely different paradigm shift on how to create and publish websites.

-Basically what SWG (Static Website Generators) do, is to pre-create all possible web pages during a build stage, and to place them all in a single folder that can be easily deployed to any server or service that is able to host static files (including AWS S3)
+Basically what SWG (Static Website Generators) do, is to pre-create all possible web pages during a build stage, and to place them all in a single folder that can be easily deployed to any server or service that is able to host static files (for example AWS [S3](https://aws.amazon.com/s3))

 In practice this means that you can have a website running from valina web pages, with no backend and no moving parts.
 Not only this is massively secure (no server-side code to hack), this has amazing performance implications (i.e. the site is super fast, when compared with dynamically generated sites).

 Ask yourself the question: &#34;Why do you need a database?&#34;

-It is amazing how in tons of cases a database is not actually needed (specialy when it is possible to pre-generate all pages programatically).
+It is amazing how in tons of cases a database is not actually needed (specialy when it is possible to pre-generate all pages programmatically).

+In fact Hugo is using a very efficient and scalable database and cache: The file system :)

+I really like the pattern of using the file system as a database, specially when combined with git for deployment.

-Hugo is also a great case-study of how modern development techniques and technologies, create products/apis that are miles ahead of the competition (with killer features)
+Hugo is also a great case-study of how modern development techniques, technologies, and open source innovation create products/apis that are miles ahead of the competition (with killer features)

 I use Hugo a lot these days, in all sort of internal and external sites, and after using (and developing) all sorts of CMS (Content Management Systems), I have to say that it provides me a spectacular and highly-productive content creation/editing workflow.